Skip to main content

 How do you know if your discomfort is rooted in your screen habits?
 Watch for these five indicators:

-💥Tension Headaches: Pain radiating from the base of the skull toward the temples often signifies that your suboccipital muscles are hypertonic from constant stabilization efforts caused by poor posture.
+Pain radiating from the base of the skull toward the temples often indicates that your suboccipital muscles are hypertonic due to constant stabilization efforts from poor posture.

 A clean, modern infographic comparing the 'Before' and 'After' states of an office worker.
 The left panel shows a slumped worker with diagrams illustrating the '5 Signs': a forward head tilt marked 'Tech Neck,' spinal misalignment connected to back pain, and icons for tension headaches, tingling, mobility restrictions, and a hunchback curve.
 The right panel displays the same worker with a 'Neutral Spine' diagram, a computer monitor adjusted to eye level, and inset illustrations demonstrating the recommended rehabilitation exercises: a 'Chin Tuck' to re-engage deep flexors, and a 'Shoulder Blade Squeeze' to open the chest.
 A clear header at the top reads 'STOP TECH NECK & BACK PAIN' with related medical and warning emojis.
 Subtle graphical lines connect neck stress to back pain in both panels.